vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

 In order to upgrade a workload cluster, Cloud Provider must upload the new Kubernetes version of Ubuntu 20.04 TKG OVA into VCD using VCD UI.
 The upgrade of a Kubernetes cluster can only be done to the next incremental version, say from K8s 1.20 to K8s 1.21.

-In the CAPI yaml, update the below properties and run `kubectl --namespace=${NAMESPACE} --kubeconfig=user1-management-kubeconfig.conf apply -f capi.yaml`.
+In the CAPI yaml, update the below properties and run `kubectl --namespace=${NAMESPACE} --kubeconfig=user1-management-kubeconfig.conf apply -f capi.yaml` on the management cluster.
 1. Upgrade Control plane version
     1. Update `VCDMachineTemplate` object(s) with the new version of TKGm template details
         * Update `VCDMachineTemplate.spec.template.spec.template` and other properties under `VCDMachineTemplate.spec.template.spec` if needed.